 - Facility Rental

-The Gallery is located on the upper level of Millennium Place in Whistler Village.
+The Gallery is located on the upper level of Maurice Young Millennium Place in Whistler Village.
 It is open to the public Monday to Friday from 9am to 5pm and on Sundays from 4pm to 7pm.
-Each month, the Whistler Arts Council curates a variety of unique art exhibitions in The Gallery each year, most of which feature local and Canadian artists.
+The Whistler Arts Council curates a variety of unique art exhibitions in The Gallery each year, most of which feature local and Canadian artists.
 Admission is free.

 April 7-June 7 | The Gallery at Millennium Place | Free Admission

-This art show will aim to publicize this critical issue and support the continued well-being of these important headwaters.
-The free exhibit will include photography from National Geographic’s Paul Colangelo and artwork from several First Nations and BC community members, as they have been invited to interpret his photographs through a variety of art forms and mediums.
+This art show aims to publicize this critical issue and support the continued well-being of these important headwaters.
+The free exhibit includes photography from landscape photographer Paul Colangelo and artwork from several First Nations and BC community members, as they have been invited to interpret his photographs through a variety of art forms and mediums.
 This unique concept showcases in a visual celebration of a breathtakingly beautiful, fragile, and important land.
 This land not only supports an intricate and rich ecology, but also provides home, life, and livelihood to everyone in the area and downstream of the three rivers that have their source here – the Skeena, the Nass and the Stikine.

-The show will also bring people together to see beauty, hear about the history of the area, and learn about why the Tahltan and their downstream neighbours have been fighting to keep resource development in the area sane, ethical, and safe.
+The show brings people together to see beauty, hear about the history of the area, and learn about why the Tahltan and their downstream neighbours have been fighting to keep resource development in the area sane, ethical, and safe.
 Funds raised from this initiative will be donated to the Skeena Watershed Conservation Coalition.